spothero/tools/README.md

 `cmd/` directory, and your application logic into a `pkg/` directory as is standard with most Go applications.

-Additionally, the [Makefile](Makefile) for this project is an excellent example which you can (and should) borrow for your own projects.
+Additionally, the [Makefile](Makefile) for this project serves as an example which you can borrow for your own projects.

 ### License